Fork Actions on Change Set Listing Page

 Step 1: Reviewing / Apply Pull Request

-As a project contributor, when you visit the forks page, you’ll see that you have the ability to subscribe to pull request notifications.
+As a project contributor, when you visit the pull request listing page, you’ll see that you have the ability to subscribe to pull request notifications.

 When a user submits a pull request, you’ll receive an email with their comments and a link to the Fork.

-Note: It’s courteous to give really good feedback when declining a pull request.
-The user is now able to send another pull request with new changes they’ve made to their fork.
+If you decide not to accept the pull request, you can use the Decline link.
+Keep in mind that it’s courteous to give really good feedback when declining a pull request.
+The user is now able to send another pull request with new changes they’ve made to their